Chambras/AutomateForGood2021/README.md

 ![Chef-ApacheKafka](Diagrams/Chef-ApacheKafka.png)

 - **Terraform-Azure** - Performs Terraform deployment using Terraform Cloud as remote state.
 It also creates a Databricks cluster and deploys a starter python notebook to test the connectivity to the Kafka server and retrieves the messages.
+All the infrastructure is created with proper naming convention and tagging.

 ![Terraform-Azure](Diagrams/Terraform-Azure.png)